SovaNetwork/contracts/README.md

 Any ERC20 representing BTC can be added, e.g. WBTC (8 decimals) or tBTC v2 (18 decimals).
 The wrapper handles decimal differences so that sovaBTC always has 8 decimals.

+### Fee System
+The contract implements an optional fee system for both deposits and redemptions:

+#### Mint Fees
+- Applied when users deposit tokens to receive sovaBTC
+- Configurable via `setMintFee(bool enabled, uint256 bps)`
+- Fees are collected in sovaBTC and sent to the contract owner
+- Users receive `depositAmount - feeAmount` of sovaBTC

+#### Burn Fees
+- Applied when users redeem sovaBTC for underlying tokens
+- Configurable via `setBurnFee(bool enabled, uint256 bps)`
+- Fees are collected in the underlying token and sent to the contract owner
+- Users receive `redeemAmount - feeAmount` of the underlying token

+Fees are specified in basis points (bps) where 10,000 bps = 100%.

 ### Deposit Flow
 1. Approve the TokenWrapper to spend your BTC token.
 2. Call `deposit(token, amount)` with an allowed token address and amount.
-3. The contract locks your tokens and mints the BTC-equivalent amount of sovaBTC to you.
+3. The contract locks your tokens and mints the BTC-equivalent amount of sovaBTC to you (minus any applicable mint fees).

 ### Redeem Flow
 1. Hold sovaBTC and decide which underlying token you want back.
 2. Call `redeem(token, sovaAmount)` specifying the token and amount of sovaBTC to burn.
-3. The contract burns your sovaBTC and transfers the chosen BTC token from its reserves to you.
+3. The contract burns your sovaBTC and transfers the chosen BTC token from its reserves to you (minus any applicable burn fees).

 ### Governance Functions
-- `addAllowedToken(address token)`
+- `addAllowedToken(address token)` – add a token to the allowlist
-- `removeAllowedToken(address token)`
+- `removeAllowedToken(address token)` – remove a token from the allowlist
-- `setMinDepositSatoshi(uint256 minSats)` – set minimum deposit (default 10,000 sats).
+- `setMinDepositSatoshi(uint256 minSats)` – set minimum deposit (default 10,000 sats)
+- `setMintFee(bool enabled, uint256 bps)` – configure mint fees
+- `setBurnFee(bool enabled, uint256 bps)` – configure burn fees
-- `pause()` / `unpause()` – emergency stop for deposits and redeems.
+- `pause()` / `unpause()` – emergency stop for deposits and redeems

 ### Contract Function List
 - `initialize(address sovaBTC)` – UUPS initializer.